andyld97/AutomaticMailPrinter/README.md

 To install the MailPrinter we need to edit the config.json.
 First we need to set up the appropriate mail account.
 For this we need to enter the imap data and the email and password.
 The printer name must be set.
 This usually requires a little effort.
 The name can be found best in the device manager under Windows.
 Recommended is an interval of 60 seconds in which the e-mail tray is checked for new messages.
 We can also set up a filter to print only orders that contain certain words in the subject, e.g. "Order" or "Message from customer".

-The program supports the following languages: English and German
+### Nice to know
+The program reads only unread e-mails.
+After printing, they are marked as read.

 ```json
 {